FAQ

 For [yoe] we plan to start small and let demand pull the model into shape:

-• Today — projects publish their unit modules to GitHub and their .apk packages to any HTTP-reachable feed.
+• Today — projects publish their unit modules to GitHub and their built packages to any HTTP-reachable feed.
 That’s enough for individual teams and early users.

-• Next — a community apk feed for common units (base system, popular BSPs, language toolchains) so most users don’t have to rebuild from source.
+• Next — a community package feed for common units (base system, popular BSPs, language toolchains) so most users don’t have to rebuild from source.
 We’re prototyping what this looks like.

 • Eventually — a sustained hosting arrangement funded by the organizations that benefit most from the project.
 That likely means a mix of corporate sponsors, mirror donations, and possibly a foundation or fiscal host.
 This is not something one company can — or should — carry alone.

-If your team would depend on, or be willing to contribute to, a community apk cache for [yoe], tell us — that signal helps us figure out when to invest in it.
+If your team would depend on, or be willing to contribute to, a community package cache for [yoe], tell us — that signal helps us figure out when to invest in it.